Get insider access

 Thunderbolt 3

-The USB-C input that supports Thunderbolt 3 has 96W of power delivery, which is enough to charge your MacBook while working, and it's the only port the accepts video.
-The other USB-C ports are for charging-only as they have 15W of power delivery.
+The USB-C input that supports Thunderbolt 3 has 96W of power delivery, which is enough to charge your MacBook while working, and it's the only port that accepts video signals.
+The other three USB-C ports are only for charging as they have 15W of power delivery and don't support upstream.
 This isn't enough to charge a laptop, but you can still charge devices like your phone.

 Inputs